kyleCampbel1/stock-tracker-webapp/README.md

 1. crontab -e
 2. edit the script to have '* * * * * cd /\< project directory \> && / \<project directory \>/.venv/bin/flask crypto >>cw.log 2>&1'
 If you are on MacOS, you will likely need to go to Settings/Security and Privacy/Privacy/Full Disk Access, click the + to add applications with access and use cmd+shift+g to access /usr/sbin/cron.
 Windows should refer to creating a scheduled task to execute the flask crypto command.
 Refer to https://github.com/cryptowatch/cw-sdk-python#setup-your-credential-file for instructions on how to create a paid Cryptowatch account and API key for increased request allowance.
+Free request allowance is sufficient for testing.

 For sanity checks, I used the webservice Postman to send requests to the REST API.
 Because signup and login redirect you, PostMan displays the response to those redirect pages which is a 405, but in your editor (VSCode) you will see the requests go through.
 General Postman workflow.
 A user should signup and then login using something of the form {"email":"address","password":"1234"}.
 Once logged in, a user may add metrics with a JSON of the form {"ticker":"btcusdt","exchange":"binance"}.
 A complete list of valid exchanges and tickers can be found at https://api.cryptowat.ch/markets.